Anushasjos03/Instagram-Reach-Analysis/README.md

-# Instagram-Reach-Analysis
-Instagram- Reach- Analysis
-Creating a well-organized README for your Instagram Reach Analysis project on GitHub is crucial for helping others understand the purpose of your project, how to use it, and its key components.
-Here’s a structured README template you can use:

----

 # Instagram Reach Analysis

 A data science project focused on analyzing Instagram metrics, predicting engagement, and providing actionable insights for improving social media reach and performance.